giorgiopizz/gen_studies/README.md

 * `get_variations`: a function that returns a dictionary with all the variations.
 Each variation has :
     * `switches`: mapping of branches to be replaced
     * `func`: function that takes the events and creates a new column(s) to be used in the variation.
 See the configs for example.
+    * `samples`: list of flat samples for which this variation should be computed and saved
 * `systematics`: a dictionary of the systematics of the analysis.
 They can take many variations as input and manipulate them

 ### Plot section